marcmylemans/marcmylemans.github.io/_posts/2026-06-22-home-server-now-what-5-things.md

 Pin it once and everything else you do gets easier, because the server never moves again.

 > Avoid setting a static IP \*inside\* Proxmox that overlaps your router's automatic range.
 If the router later hands that same address to another device, you get an address clash and one of them drops off the network.
 Reserve it in the router, or set it statically in Proxmox \*\*and\*\* exclude it from the router's range.
-Don't do half of each. `\[VERIFY: current Proxmox network UI path]`
+Don't do half of each.
 {: .prompt-warning }

 ## 2\.
 Stop logging in as root